 Located just a hop, skip and a jump from the neon and fake tan of Deansgate Locks, The Briton’s Protection could not be further away in style.
 A proper old-fashioned boozer with a well-stocked bar that even has a serving hatch at the back, this is the kind of pub that wears its nicotine-stained curtains as a source of pride.

 One of Manchester’s most popular pubs, The Castle on Oldham Street has proven to be one of the Northern Quarter’s big success stories since its refurbishment in 2009.
 Originally founded in 1776, it’s well known in indie rock circles as the site of a legendary interview between John Peel and Ian Curtis in 1979, and today pays heed to its musical heritage with several weekly gigs at its own charming music hall.

 You can tell by just looking at the place that Knott is a higher breed of bar.
 Jutting from the side of a railway arch, it seems to have grown organically from its surroundings.
 There are beer adverts and gig posters in lieu of wallpaper and it’s also handily close to the ring road and Deansgate station, for those who like to work out escape plans.

-Mother Mac's is supposedly one of the more haunted pubs in Manchester, which is one of the many reasons a lot of punters are afraid to go in.
-Which is a shame because once you brave the hostile entrance it is a damn good pub - and once you’ve spent a couple of pints in there you’ll be treated like family by those that dwell within.
+Mother Mac's is supposedly one of the most haunted pubs in Manchester, which is one of the many reasons a lot of punters are afraid to go in.
+That's a shame: brave the hostile entrance and realize this is a damn good pub and, once you’ve consumed a couple of pints in there, you’ll be treated like family by those that dwell within.

 Let’s get things straight: The Wharf is a chain pub.
 But it’s a chain pub run by the Good Pub Guide’s pub group of the year, Brunning & Price.
 Which isn’t exactly a watertight seal of approval but it’s at least some indicator of what you’ll get.